ReamaGeorge/Guessing-Number-Game/README.md

 # Guessing Number Game
- This is game where the user guesses a number with a range of numbers.
+ This is game where the user guesses the target number from a range of numbers.